ShedHelp

 One of the things I love about living in the Midwest is the fall weather, and I remember it fondly now that we’re in the middle of the long dark winter.
 The crisp leaves crunching under feet, the bright sun overhead, and the cooler breeze against my skin all encourage me to spend time outside.
 Instead of having to wear heavy winter coats, I can put on layers of cute clothes: scarves around my neck, sweaters on top of pullovers.
 It is a lot of fun to mix and match.
-But, once I’m inside, I want to be cozy.
-I want to curl up with a book, sip a hot cocoa, and pet my cat.
+But, once I’m working inside my shed or workshop, I want to be cozy.
+I want to sit at my workbench and tackle my next project.
 I don’t want to feel the breeze on my skin anymore.
-Fortunately, getting rid of a drafty window is a lot like dressing for fall.
+Fortunately, getting rid of a drafty shed window is a lot like dressing for fall.

 Locate the Drafty Windows

-Whether you own your home or rent, locating the leak is the first step towards getting rid of a draft.
-In my home it was pretty easy to see that all of the windows were leaking.
-Curtains billowing when the heat is off, and the windows are closed, is a dead giveaway.
+Locating the air leak is the first step towards getting rid of a draft.
+In my smaller shed it was pretty easy to see that all 3 of the windows were leaking.
+Curtains billowing when the windows are closed is a dead giveaway.
 If you’re not sure which of your windows is the cause for heat loss you can use a lit candle or a stick of incense to help you locate where you will need to get rid of a draft.
 Wait for a breezy day and then light the candle or incense and slowly move it around the perimeter of the closed window.
 Watch for the flame to flicker or the incense smoke to shift directions.
 When you find a spot, mark it with a post-it note or a piece of tape.

 There are Window Insulator Kits available at any hardware store.